Hierarchical community structure in networks

 \subsection{Assembling the hierarchy}

-We have described an approach to detect approximate EEPs of a given size within an estimated affinity matrix~\estOmega{i}.
-We now describe how we can use this approach to detect and construct a valid hierarchy of communities from a network.
-We develop approaches to determine if a partition is significant enough to be included in the hierarchy and to identify degeneracies so that we can avoid constructing misleading hierarchies.
+We have described an approach to detect approximate EEPs with a prescribed number of groups within an estimated affinity matrix~\estOmega{i}.
+We now describe how we can use this approach to detect and construct a hierarchy of communities from a network.
+Specifically, in the following we discuss how to determine if a partition into $k$ groups is significant enough to be included in the hierarchy and how we can identify degeneracies to avoid constructing misleading hierarchies.